redhead-p/rp2da2/README.md

 RailCom detectors have been specifically designed for this project with circuit schematics and PCB designs for both global and local detectors.
 The PCB designs and applications have been designed around a standard set of GPIO pin allocations.
-See the following tables.
+The following table shows pin allocations for a local detector.

 | GPIO Pin | Pico / Pico W |Arduino Nano|
 | --- | --- | --- |